-Change the Retract macro to a circular macro, with the following parameters.
+Change the Retract macro to a circular macro, with the Angular sector at 90deg, the Angular orientation at 90deg, the Radius at .5 and the axial distance at 1.0in.
 As you might have noticed, using the pre-defined macros allow for a quick definition of the macros.
 Many times it is advantageous to use the pre-defined macros instead of trying to custom build macros all the time.